edgard/murailobot/memory-bank/progress.md

 **Current Status**

+**✅ PRODUCTION READY - All Core Features Complete**

 - Core architecture and features are fully implemented with improved scheduler
-- Automated profile analysis now runs daily via scheduled tasks instead of manual commands
+- Automated profile analysis runs daily via scheduled tasks (2 AM) instead of manual commands
-- Configuration system refined with better validation and comprehensive defaults
+- Configuration system refined with comprehensive validation and defaults
 - Scheduler migration to gocron v2 is complete and functioning properly
-- Mention handler has been enhanced with improved image processing
+- Mention handler enhanced with robust image processing capabilities
-- Database operations use transactions for better atomicity and consistency
+- Database operations use proper transactions for atomicity and consistency
-- Reset functionality uses atomic operations to ensure data consistency
+- Administrative commands are properly protected with middleware and fully functional
-- Error handling has been significantly improved with better context propagation
+- Error handling comprehensively improved with proper context propagation
 - Context timeout handling prevents resource leaks in long-running operations
 - Parameter validation is comprehensive across all operations
-- Admin commands are properly protected with middleware
-- Command handler registration uses a consistent pattern with proper middleware application
+- Command handler registration uses consistent patterns with proper middleware application
-- All identified bugs from our systematic analysis have been fixed
+- All systematic bugs have been identified and fixed
 - Profile analysis implementation is robust with proper error handling and recovery
-- Terminology has been standardized across code and database schema for better consistency
+- Terminology standardized across code and database schema for consistency
-- Configuration example updated with detailed inline documentation
+- Configuration documentation updated with detailed inline explanations
-- AI prompts refined to ensure cleaner output formatting.
+- AI prompts refined for cleaner output formatting
-- Runtime bot information is successfully retrieved and stored.
+- Runtime bot information successfully retrieved and stored
-- Completed a full codebase review for dead/obsolete code.
+- Full codebase review completed with dead code removal
-- Removed identified deprecated database methods from `internal/database/store.go`.
+- All deprecated database methods removed from store implementation
-- Confirmed no other dead code in the Go source files.
+- No additional dead code identified in Go source files
-- The project is stable and current tasks are complete.
+- Project is stable with all current development tasks completed

+**Ready for Production Deployment**

 **Known Issues**